Formstack guidelines

 • In the event of a security or data breach, the University Chief Information Security Officer must be notified immediately.

-• Users with access to Sensitive and Confidential data are required to attend FERPA and/or HIPAA training
+• Users collecting or with access to Sensitive and Confidential data are required to attend FERPA and/or HIPAA training

 Naming and storing conventions